 Water is wonderful for therapy for all kinds of problems.
 The medical community has been using water therapy for back injuries and other injuries as a form of therapy for years.
 Some physical therapy units have pools and hot tubs to be used for the therapy process.

-Sometimes those contractions are so hard for mothers to deal with, and after they climb into the tub, they are able to relax more and that helps to turn the baby as they relax.
-Most all mothers like the water therapy.
-If you don’t want to deliver in the water, at least labor in the water.
+Sometimes those contractions are so hard for mothers to deal with, and after they climb into the tub, they are able to relax.
+This can help turn the baby once your are relaxed.
+Most mothers like water therapy.
+If you don’t want to deliver in the water, at least try laboring in the water.

 ~Facilitates mobility and enables the mother to assume any position which is comfortable for labor and pushing